-- The turbines are essentially made of metallic materials and are easily recyclable over time;
+- the turbines are essentially made of metallic materials and are easily recyclable over time; and

 In line with what has already been achieved for the Paimpol Bréhat demonstrator, HydroQuest and its partners are aiming for the emergence of a French tidal turbine industry with more than 80% of the value of the projects being realised in France.
 The French market represents approximately 10 billion Euros of investments, a very strong source of employment in France for the construction of projects and their maintenance is thus expected.